 Rotrou’s sibling Robert inherited substantial holdings in Dorset from their father Henry Newburgh, 1st Earl of Warwick.
 Robert remained in Normandy as Lord of Newburgh Castle and served as Seneschal and Justice of Normandy.
 His son Roger stepped into the Dorset lordship when he married Maude, granddaughter of Henry I’s chamberlain, William Glastonia.
 Roger and Maude worked with the Cistercian order to develop the second Bindon Abbey at Wool in 1172.
 Their family and retainers granted many satellite properties in Dorset and other counties to Cistercian use.

-While the identity of the party who commissioned the ORIGINAL ST. ANDREW CHURCH is unknown, regnal dating infers it was a product of Henry III’s reign.
+While the identity of the party who commissioned the ORIGINAL ST. ANDREW CHURCH is unknown, regnal dating infers it was built in Henry III’s reign.
 The Bindon Abbey charter of 1233 specified Robert Newburgh held the MANOR OF LULWORTH as tenant-in-chief.
 Given the Newburgh’s luminary status with the king, they likely held the manor much earlier than recorded by this charter.
-St. Andrew’s church was located under a half mile uphill from the ruins of the first abbey at Little Bindon.
+St. Andrew’s church was located under a half mile uphill from the first abbey at Little Bindon.
 If descriptions by 18th century historian John Hutchins are accurate, this ancient church was something more than a typical parish church.

 Historian John Hutchins first described St. Andrew as bearing classic Norman architecture in his History and Antiquities of Dorset (1774).
-However, due to its thirteenth century dedication and subsequent relocation, his architectural characterization is now a bit awkward.
-Built in 1225, it should be recognized as Early English Gothic, unless of course it was built earlier than its dedication.
+However, due to its thirteenth century dedication and subsequent relocation, his architectural characterization is a bit awkward.
+Built in 1225 or before, it should be recognized as Early English Gothic.

 Hutchins’ watershed work was posthumously published before the first renovation of St. Andrew commenced in 1788.
 Though he seemed unaware of the church’s relocation or dedicatory dates, he may have suspected its relocation due to architectural idiosyncrasies mentioned in his notes.

 For contemporary historians, the renovations appear to have changed St. Andrew’s architectural style from Early English Gothic to Perpendicular.
 Perplexingly, historians now date the tower as fifteenth century.
 However, twentieth century archaeological reports claim where St. Andrew now stands, no habitation occurred until the seventeenth century.
-Considering Hutchins’ early work, this calls into question the veracity of overly enthusiastic Victorian and contemporary historians who have also promulgated the notion of two independent churches on Greater Lulworth.
+Considering Hutchins’ early work, this calls into question the veracity of overly enthusiastic Victorian and contemporary historians' work.

 Ecclesiastical registers from the 12th century have been combined with modern St. Andrew records.
 Crossover dating during the 16th century represent strong evidence of relocation.
 A full review of evidences will appear in my upcoming publication, The Lost Legacy of St. Andrew's Church and Medieval Lulworth; The development of East/West Lulworth